Sharing how plant-based foods are convenient, satisfying, and vital to health and quality of life

-As the founder of Eating 2 Heal, I provide nutritional and fitness coaching to promote powerful whole body improvements of health and quality of life.
-As a Certified Fitness Nutrition Specialist, Certified Personal Trainer, and health sciences graduate, I guide individuals to harness their own body’s natural healing abilities to improve general health and to prevent and even extinguish chronic health problems such as cancer, heart disease, diabetes, hypertension, arthritis, obesity, and autoimmune disorders.
+As the founder of Eating 2 Heal, I provide health coaching to promote powerful whole body improvements of health and quality of life.
+As a Certified Health Coach, Certified Fitness Nutrition Specialist, Certified Personal Trainer, and health sciences graduate, I guide individuals to harness their own body’s natural healing abilities to improve health and to prevent and even extinguish chronic health problems such as cancer, heart disease, diabetes, hypertension, arthritis, obesity, and autoimmune disorders.
 My purpose is to provide individuals the opportunity to heal the mind, body, and spirit through mindful, compassionate, and sustainable practices and values.

 -Kimberly Garrett, CHC, CPT, FNS, BS

 Meatless Monday Menu! (and Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday....)
 As of March 2013, the LA School District is 100% meatless every Monday!

 Breakfast: Scramble with red potatoes, Trader Joe's Soy Chorizo, black beans, bell pepper & onion with banana on side = 23g Protein, 18g Fiber

 Lunch: Corn tortillas (3) with Cowgirl Salsa filling (see Favorites page) = 17g Protein, 18g Fiber

 Snack: Almonds and blueberries = 5g Protein, 2g Fiber

 Dinner: Tofu and mushroom salad lettuce wraps with peanut sauce (See Favorites page) = 22g Protein, 5g Fiber

 Daily Totals = 2,000 Calories, 75g Protein (*15.5% from calories), 50g Fiber, 1700mg Sodium, 0 Cholesterol, 4150mg Potassium